Name: Basak Yanar

 I was always a scholarly child.
-I loved reading and learning, so I knew I was going to be something to involved both but I wasn’t sure what.
-In my early teens I became interested in psychology.
-I loved understanding why people do what they do, so I wanted to combine that with my interests in reading and writing.
-This made me realize that academia would be a good idea, even though I wasn’t sure exactly what I wanted to do.
+I loved reading and learning, so I knew I wanted to do something that involved both but I wasn’t sure what.
+As a teenager I became very interested in psychology.
+I loved understanding why people do what they do, so I wanted to combine that curiosity with my interest in learning, reading and writing – which made me think that academia could be a good career for me, even though I wasn’t sure exactly what I wanted to do.

-As I mentioned, I’m really interested in people’s lives and why people do certain things.
-What led me to career development, was during my PhD at the University of Toronto I attended a seminar by one of the faculty on career development.
-This was my first time looking at careers from the perspective of the modern world and what careers currently look like.
-It led me to think about career from the perspective of the owner.
-I remember sitting in that seminar being fascinated by these new ideas, because before that I only thought about career as getting a job, but this opened up a new world of the perspective of a career for me, which led me to do research on that.
+During my PhD at the University of Toronto, I attended a seminar on career development by one of our faculty.
+It was my first time looking at the evolution of careers in the modern world and what careers currently look like.
+I remember sitting in that seminar being fascinated, because before that I only thought about career as getting a job.
+It opened up a new perspective of a career for me, which led me to do research on careers.

-I think one thing I’ve learned is career is more of a personal perception.
-Talking to people as part of my research and now with my online counselling I’ve learned that careers don’t make sense at the time or when you’re in the midst of a career transition – careers only make sense when you look back at them.
-At a point in time you don’t know how your decisions are going to play into your career as a whole or why things happen like they do – but when you look back you can see your career as a whole and see the whole way it played out.
-Career is an adventure that evolves in ways we can’t really anticipate and you might only realize that at the end of your career.
-And at the same time, I now see how much career is related to other parts of your life.
-You can’t really separate your career from your life – it’s a centrality.
-I was also surprised by how diverse and broad this field is.
-There are so many people and it’s so broad and there’s so much to explore.
-I think that’s really fascinating.
+I think one thing I’ve learned is that career is more of a personal perception.
+Talking to people as part of my research and now with my online counselling I’ve learned that careers don’t make much sense when you’re in the midst of a career transition – they usually only make sense when you look back at your trajectory.
+At a point in time you don’t know how your decisions are going to play into your career as a whole or why things happen like they do – but when you look back you can see your career as a whole and see the way it played out.
+Career is an adventure that evolves in ways we can’t really anticipate, and you might only realize that at the end of your career.
+At the same time, I now see how much one’s career is related to other parts of their life.
+You can’t really separate your career from your life.